alialib/alia/docs/working-with-ids.md

-When working with objects of type `id_interface const&`, you should be aware that while they do provide the same equality and ordering operators as the concrete signal types, they're not copyable, so if you want to, for example, pass one into `combine_ids()`) to construct a composite ID, you need to wrap it in a call to `ref()` first.
+When working with objects of type `id_interface const&`, you should be aware that while they do provide the same equality and ordering operators as the concrete signal types, they're not copyable, so if you want to, for example, pass one into `combine_ids()` to construct a composite ID, you need to wrap it in a call to `ref()` first.
 For example, `combine_ids(ref(array_id), make_id(i))` might be a good ID for an item in an array.

 Typically, if you're consuming IDs, you'll also want to capture them and store them for later.
-This is done using the `captured_id` object.
+This is done using the `captured_id` type.
 It takes care of properly cloning the ID and ensuring that it doesn't reference anything outside the object itself.